jeremytammik/tbc/a/1868_outline_performance.md

 This works well for high-rise buildings, but is still bad for extended low structures.
 I decided to divide the building by length, but I did not find a method that finds boundaries for several elements (the whole building).

-I seem to go in a wrong way.
-Is there are right way to make it with revit api instrument
+I seem to be going in a wrong direction.
+Is there are right way to achieve this with the Revit API?

 **Answer:** In principle, what you describe is the proper approach and the only way to do it.